Organization: How to Organize Your Car and Keep it Clean

 How to Organize Your Car and Keep it Clean

 - First, one thing that may seem obvious to some, keep things that you use the most in the most accessible areas.
 Items may include your cell phone, chapstick, sunglasses, pens, and other go-to items in areas such as open built in compartments and the upper section of the arm rest.
 We keep tissues and napkins in the glove box to grab and give as they are usually needed.
 Cylinder wipe dispensers are also handy to have in a cup holder.
+How often should you wash your car?
+According to Duel Auto Care, aiming for every two weeks will allow you to stay on top of the cleanliness of your vehicle, eliminating all of the excess dirt, grime and other contaminants.

 - Visor organizers can really clear up a lot of space.
 Don’t clutter all of you compartments with empty CD cases.
 A CD visor organizer can hold all of them and create that easy-to-find and put-away-place that is perfect while driving.
 They often come with other storage pockets that you can use for tissues or sunglasses.